bbertolani/switch-lazy-cli/README.md

 ```bash
 swo -j JOBNUMBER
 ```
 This command retrieves the type, flow name, job, element, message, and timestamp associated with the specified job number or string.
-It allows you to quickly and efficiently retrieve detailed information about a specific job in the Switch Orchestrator logs.
+It allows you to quickly and efficiently retrieve detailed information about a specific job in the switch-lazy-cli logs.

 ```bash
 ^ type   ^ flow                  ^ job                  ^ element                       ^ message                                                                  ^ timestamp                ^